Updated: March 3, 2025

 Buying property in Portugal can be tricky.
 A bilingual real estate agent in Porto, Portugal, can provide you with advice and property listings and help you navigate the Portuguese market so that you can find the perfect selection of homes for sale that fit your requirements.

 You will need the assistance of a real estate agent or buyer’s agent to go deeper in the buying process.
-To find a good one, prioritize their experience in working with expats and helping individuals with similar requirements to your own.
+To find a good one, ask about their experience in working with expats and helping individuals with similar requirements to your own.
 Also be sure to check their credentials and reviews from past clients.

 The most credible real estate license is the AMI license issued by IMPIC, allowing real estate agents with a license to conduct business in Portugal real estate.